charlie-haley/home-infra/README.md

 I use Flux to manage deployments to the cluster, everything that is deployed to my cluster is defined as YAML files in the `kubernetes/manifests/` directory.

 ```
-├── apps                # Apps deployed to the cluster
+├── manifests                # Manifests deployed to the cluster
 │   ├── cert-manager      # The namespace for all the files in the directory to be deployed to
 │   ├── home
 │   └── storage